Coofus/password_project/README.md

-# password_project
-a simple password manager
+This is a basic password creater.